 - Airbnb isn’t a travel company; it’s an experiences company.
 Regardless of the status of the broader travel environment, Airbnb will be there for consumers to match them to great experiences.
 These can be physical experiences like a great beach house for a weekend, or virtual experiences like learning how to tango.

-Given these two realities, the writing is on the wall for Airbnb.
+Considering these two realities, the writing is on the wall for Airbnb stock.

 Over the next five to 10 years, we will increasingly pivot into an experience-driven economy, and Airbnb will become a go-to marketplace to match them with great experiences, both virtual and physical.

-To that end, those who invest in Airbnb stock will see a compelling, multiyear growth narrative that’s worth investing in once the IPO happens.
+To that end, those who invest in the Airbnb IPO and buy ABNB stock will benefit from a compelling, multiyear growth narrative that will spark strong returns.

 Covid-19 hit Airbnb hard.
 But it didn’t kill the company.
 If anything, it only made the company stronger, by forcing management to widen the scope of Airbnb’s platform to include virtual experiences.

-I say buy Airbnb stock after the IPO, and hold for the next five to 10 years.
-This is a winner.
+I say buy the Airbnb IPO — Buy ABNB stock and hold it for the next five to 10 years.
+This is a long-term winner.